chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 We're done with our template, let's test again.
 Start a release and see that it runs until the end.

-In the Log ouput comments of the **Update issues in JIRA** task you will see which issues have been updated.
+In the Log output comments of the **Update issues in JIRA** task you will see which issues have been updated.
 Click on the links to see the results in JIRA.

 ![Output of update task](../images/jira-variables/log-output-update-issues.png)